 Susquehanna Region SCCA rallycross events typically begin in April and run into October.
 We average four or five rallycross per season.
 You’ll find details about all scheduled rallycross events — as well as links to register — in the events listings below.

-The 2018 Susquehanna SCCA RallyCross sponsored by Triton Automotive will be run according to the SCCA RallyCross National Rules as shown on the SCCA website at SCCA.com.
+The 2022 Susquehanna Region RallyCross Championship Series will operate in accordance with the SCCA RallyCross Rules as shown on the SCCA website.

 - Suggested arrival time: 7:30-8AM

 - Novice meeting/course walk: 9AM – *MANDATORY for all drivers who have not previously run with Susquehanna Region RX

 - Registration & Tech close at 9:10 AM

 In general, we ask our participants to use common sense and consider the following:

 - Paddock/ grid speed limit is 10 mph

 - Spinning of tires anywhere on or near the site (except on course) is grounds for immediate ejection from the event

 - No reckless driving at the event including out on course